-The Encryption Key is where the actual key required by the wireless network must be inputted.
-Please consult your wireless access point or router's documentation for proper input of the encryption keys.
-Some wireless networks may allow you to enter multiple keys; four separate fields are available for this.
-If your network only uses one encryption key, then please use the first field (1) to enter your key.
+The Encryption Key is where the actual key for the wireless network should be entered.
+Some wireless networks allow you to enter multiple keys; four separate fields are available for this.
+If your network only uses one encryption key, then please use the first field (#1) to enter your key.

 The Register Profile option will store this wireless network in your profiles.
-This means you will automatically connect to this network when inside its reason mended if you plan on using this wireless network.
+You will then automatically connect to this network when inside its range.
+This is recommended if you plan on using this wireless network again.